-Except for contracts entered into in the ordinary course of business, the only contracts: (i) entered into during the 12-month period ended December 31, 2018 which are material; or (ii) entered into before the 12-month period ended December 31, 2018, but are still in effect, and which are required to be filed with the Canadian securities regulatory authorities are the following:
+Except for contracts entered into in the ordinary course of business, the only contracts: (a) entered into during the 12-month period ended December 31, 2019 which are material; or (b) entered into before the 12-month period ended December 31, 2019, but are still in effect, and which are required to be filed with the Canadian securities regulatory authorities are the following:

-- (a) indenture dated as of June 2, 2017 between, among others, Westaim and Computershare Trust Company of Canada (the "Indenture"); - (b) governance agreement made as of June 2, 2017 between Westaim and Fairfax (the "Governance Agreement"); and - (c) the LLCA Amendments.
+- (a) indenture dated as of June 2, 2017 between, among Westaim, Westaim HIIG GP Inc., Westaim HIIG Holdings Inc. and Computershare Trust Company of Canada (the "Indenture"); - (b) governance agreement made as of June 2, 2017 between Westaim and Fairfax (the "Governance Agreement"); and - (c) Second Amended and Restated WAHII LLCA

 The Indenture and the Governance Agreement were filed on SEDAR on June 6, 2017.
 For a summary of these two agreements, please see the material change report of the Company dated June 6, 2017 and filed on SEDAR at www.sedar.com, which is incorporated by reference into, and forms an integral part of, this AIF.
 Also see "Business of the Company - General Development of the Business - Fairfax Private Placement".
+The Second Amended and

-The LLCA Amendments were filed on SEDAR on March 27, 2019.
-For a summary of these agreements, please see "Current Investments - Arena Group - Equity Participation by BP LLC in AFHC and AOC".
+Restated WAHII LLCA was filed on SEDAR on March 26, 2020.
+For further information on the Second Amended and Restated WAHII LLCA, see "Current Investments - Arena Group - Arena Investors".